PyCQA/baron/docs/index.rst

 Basic Usage
 ===========

-Baron provides two main functions: `parse` to transform a string into the fst and `dumps` to transform the fst back into a string:
+Baron provides two main functions:

+* :file:`parse` to transform a string into Baron's FST;
+* :file:`dumps` to transform the FST back into a string.

 .. ipython:: python
     :suppress: